Course Catalog: Communications Courses

 Communication, Persuasion, and Propaganda

-Examine the ways that people communication and the impact that communication messages have on our selves, communities, and society.
+Examines the ways that people communication and the impact that communication messages have on our selves, communities, and society.
 Students will be introduced to the communication process, explore interpersonal and group communication, gain a better understanding of how rhetoric is used to shape social norms, and political realities.
 General Education: Self and Society.
 Introductory.

 Video Production I